 -

-- John Mueller from Google has repeatedly stated that most sites do not need to use the disavow tool and that Google’s algorithms are good at ignoring random spammy links.[97, 102, 108, 110, 111] He advises using it primarily for situations where you’ve bought links and received a manual action.[97, 109]
+- John Mueller from Google has remarked several times that most sites don’t need to utilize the disavow tool because Google’s algorithms are good at disregarding connections that seem like spam.[97, 102, 108, 110, 111] He suggests to only use it after you’ve bought links and acquired a manual action.[97, 109]

-- “You should disavow backlinks only if: 1.
-You have a considerable number of spammy, artificial, or low-quality links pointing to your site, AND 2.
-The links have caused a manual action, or likely will cause a manual action on your site.” – Google Search Console Help [59, 98]
+- “You should only disavow backlinks if: 1.
+You have a lot of spammy, fake, or low-quality links pointing to your site, and 2.
+The links have caused a manual action on your site, or they probably will.” – Google Search Console Help [59, 98]

 -

-.[94] - Links from sites with low DA/DR if they are otherwise natural and relevant (Google usually ignores these anyway).[61, 101]
+- As long as they are natural and relevant, links from sites with low DA/DR are good (Google normally ignores these anyhow).[61, 101]

-- Every single “spammy-looking” link if there’s no manual action and no clear evidence of harm.
-Over-disavowing can hurt your rankings by removing links that Google might still see as having some (even if minimal) positive or neutral value, or links it was already ignoring.[9, 21, 22, 59, 96, 98, 108, 110]
+- If there is no manual action and no obvious evidence of harm, every single “spammy-looking” link.
+If you over-disavow, you could impact your rankings by taking away links that Google might still regard as having some (even if modest) positive or neutral value or links that it was already ignoring.[9, 21, 22, 59, 96, 98, 108, 110]

 -

-- The disavow file must be a plain text file (
+- It is vital that the disavow file is a plain text file (

-- To disavow an entire domain (recommended for sites that are entirely spammy or PBNs), use the format:
+- To disavow an entire domain (this is best for sites that are all spammy or PBNs), use the format:

-- Tools like Semrush’s Backlink Audit tool [60, 61], Ahrefs [58, 59], and Moz [62, 63] can help export lists of links in the correct format or integrate with the disavow process.
-There are also standalone disavow file generators.[56]
+- You can use Semrush’s Backlink Audit tool [60, 61], Ahrefs [58, 59], and Moz [62, 63] to export lists of links in the correct format or deal with the disavow process.
+There are other distinct programs that can make disavow files.[56]

 Example of a disavow file: